 In the past, squash was a traditional American fall and winter vegetable.
 Today, however, with both winter and summer varieties are available year-round.

-This winter squash, also known as Oriental pumpkin or gold nugget squash, was developed in 1966 at the North Dakota State University in Fargo, North Dakota, where a vast amount of winter squash research has been conducted in the past decades.
+This winter squash, also known as Oriental pumpkin, was developed in 1966 in North Dakota at the North Dakota State University in Fargo, where a vast amount of winter squash research has been conducted in the past decades.

 Recipes that include Golden Nugget Squash.
 One is easiest, three is harder.